TheTechromancer/PyMangler/README.md

 # PyMangler

+## NOTE: PasswordStretcher is the successor to this, and will probably work better.

 ###
 A wordlist mangler which has the ability to analyze existing lists and generate large quantities of passwords based on patterns found therein.
 A fairly methodical approach to password cracking, to be used after traditional methods have failed.